 Lead Management 101

 After all, existing clients can quickly move onwards for many different reasons.
-You control some factors, such as price, product range, availability and that kind of thing.
+You control some factors, such as price, product range, availability, that kind of thing.
 But customers also move on for reasons outside of your remit.
-Businesses get bought out and with it, you lose contact with the decision-makers.
-Other companies go bust or fold due to different reasons.
-For these reasons alone, you cannot simply rely on your existing customer base.
+Businesses get bought out, and with it, you lose contact with the decision-makers.
+Other companies go bust or fold.
+You cannot simply rely on your existing customer base for these reasons alone.

 Managing Lead Sources